Man convicted of fraud in drowning deaths of sons

-LOS ANGELES (AP) - A man who drove his family off a Los Angeles pier, killing his two severely autistic sons to collect insurance money, has been convicted of 14 federal charges.
+LOS ANGELES (AP) - A man who authorities say drove his family off a Los Angeles pier, killing his two severely autistic sons to collect insurance money, has been convicted of 14 federal charges.

 Ali Elmezayen (EL-mah-ZION) was found guilty Tuesday of mail and wire fraud, identity theft and money laundering.
-He could face more than 200 years in prison.
+He could face over 200 years in prison.

 Separately, the Hawthorne man faces state charges of murder for financial gain.

-Prosecutor say that in 2015, Elmezayen drove off the edge of a commercial fishing dock at the Port of Los Angeles with the children and their mother inside.
+Prosecutors say that in 2015, Elmezayen drove off the edge of a commercial fishing dock at the Port of Los Angeles with the children and their mother inside.
 She survived but the children, ages 8 and 13, were strapped into child seats and drowned.

 Elmezayen had taken out $7 million in accidental death insurance policies for the family and collected more than $260,000.